 BREWING COFFEE WITH A STOCKING AND ITS ENVIROMENTAL IMPACT

 Even though there is not a lot of written history about this method of brewing coffee, its origin goes back to Northern Europe during the last years of the XVIII century.
-Since there was no sophisticated machine to brew coffee, they used a stocking which was a very commonly used object that was low in price and accessible in all homes.
+Since there was no sophisticated machine to brew coffee, stockings were used due to their low prices, commonality and accessibility.
 Soon, this method was mass produced as the official method to brew coffee and eventually came to the Americas.
 It became popular in countries where the cultivation of coffee was abundant.

 I had the opportunity to see this method of brewing coffee for the first time in a restaurant in the countryside of Moca, Puerto Rico.
 After ordering a coffee to finish off my lunch, they brought a wooden artifact with a cotton stocking hanging from the base to my table.
 I had never seen an artifact like this.
 I was fascinated.
 Like the “millennial” I am, I had only seen coffee makers, espresso machines, and automatic machines.

-The process was simple, you insert the grains of ground coffee in the stocking and you pour hot water over it, little by little for around 1-2minutes.
+The process was simple, you insert the grains of ground coffee in the stocking and you pour hot water over it, little by little for around 1-2 minutes.
 The magnificent aroma of coffee began to drip, and it was a beautiful experience to see the coffee brewing in front of me.
 I shared this moment with my mother and in that moment it made her remember that her grandma made coffee this way in her house in Mayagüez.
-My mom began telling me the beautiful memories she had in the kitchen with her grandmother and that coffee was brewed this way during the time of our jibaros (countrymen of Puerto Rico).
+My mom began telling me about the beautiful memories she had in the kitchen with her grandmother, and that coffee was brewed this way during the time of our jíbaros (countrymen of Puerto Rico).